This easy french onion soup is perfect for chilly evenings!

-To say I put our marriage to the test that evening is an understatement.
-In fact, I’d go so far as to say that if we hadn’t been head-over-heels-in-love-newlyweds, taking that bowl of soup from him may have been grounds for divorce.
+To say I put our new marriage to the test that evening is an understatement.
+In fact, I’d go so far as to say that if we hadn’t been head-over-heels-in-love-newlyweds, taking that bowl of soup from him may have been grounds for immediate divorce.

-- Note: Slice your onions thin.
+Note: Slice your onions thin.
 It makes the texture of the soup far more enjoyable.

-- 4 cups beef broth (I used the organic “Pacific” brand)
+- 4 cups beef broth

-- 2 onions
+- 2 medium onions

 - 1 tsp. balsamic vinegar